Sunday, January 22, 2023

 I am once again doing the Four Moon Reviews challenge.
 This one started last year.

-1. A book about/involving mental health
+1. A book about/involving mental health: Memoirs of an Addicted Brain--Marc Lewis

 2. A book involving magic: Blood Like Magic--Liselle Sambury